-Before GitLab 15, we implemented the availability of GitLab via shared NFS, despite there being minor latency errors while accessing the filesystem.
+Prior to GitLab 15, we implemented GitLab availability using shared NFS, despite occasional latency errors while accessing the filesystem.

 Since GitLab 16, Gitaly, the filesystem layer of Git, has officially ended supporting for shared disk, including NFS, Luster, GlusterFS, multi-attach EBS, and EFS.
-The only supported block storage is cloud storage, such as Cinder, EBS, or VMDK.
+The only supported storage is block storage, such as Cinder, EBS, or VMDK.

 Due to segregation of duties (SoD) and vulnerabilities concerns, we opt to keep simplicity on GitLab.
 Features such as CI/CD, GitOps, KAS(Kubernetes management), or artifacts are disabled in our self-hosted GitLab.
 Instead, we opt for other well-known alternatives (JFrog, Jenkins, Gerrit) to reduce the workload on GitLab.